-Slot Loevestein Museum
+Slot Loevestein Kasteel Museum

-Slot Loevestein Museum
+Slot Loevestein Kasteel Museum

 Today, Slot Loevestein operates as a museum offering visitors an immersive journey through Dutch history.
 Exhibits focus on the castle's medieval origins, its role in the Dutch Waterline, and the life and works of Hugo Grotius.
 The museum houses a collection that includes archaeological finds, historical books (many by Grotius), paintings, and various artifacts related to the castle's past